-There are several tours available from the Athenian Riviera which take you on a fantastic day out on a beautiful catamaran to the Saronic Sea.
-Spend the day exploring the mesmerizing islands of Agistri, Moni, and Aegina where you will have the opportunity to swim and sunbathe at different locations.
+Several tours from the Athenian Riviera take you on a fantastic day out on a beautiful catamaran to the Saronic Sea.
+Spend the day exploring the mesmerizing islands of Agistri, Moni, and Aegina, where you will have the opportunity to swim and sunbathe at different locations.

 Explore the Saronic Sea’s underwater marine life with options to snorkel or dive, these will strike up an appetite for lunch that will consist of delicious Mediterranean-Greek food, along with an array of beverages.

 Immerse yourself in the world of the Acropolis Museum, one of Athens’ top attractions which contains some of the most valuable collections of ancient Greek art and architecture on the globe.
 A recent development built-in 2007, it is located just below the Acropolis hilltop and has a vast and unique layout that incorporates an ancient Athenian neighborhood style.
 Cost of admission ranges from €5 -€10 depending on the season.

 Take a trip to explore one of the largest and most luxurious temples in Europe.
 Home to arguably the most important and famous God in Greek History: Zeus, these ruins project a monumental presence.
 Despite only eight pillars remaining it’s easy to imagine how grand the temple was in its complete form.
 Located centrally, the temple is only 500 m southeast of the Acropolis and 700 m south of Syntagma Square.
 The cost is € 12 for General Admission or €6 for Students/U25.

 Swim in Lake Vouliagmeni